OpsStack

 How pages become indexable

-A page must clear hard-fail checks first, then meet the weighted quality threshold.
+A page must clear hard-fail checks first, then reach a weighted quality score of 90 or higher.
 Passing pages can become published and indexable.
 Review or draft pages render noindex/follow and stay out of the sitemap.